Torom/BotLi/README.md

 matchmaking
 ```

 Change the settings in `matchmaking` in the config to change how this bot challenges other players.
-The bot will not accept challenges in this mode.
+The bot will pause matchmaking for incoming challenges.
 To exit the matchmaking mode type:
 ```
 stop
 ```